hanleyweng/blog/knol/2014/semester1/datavis animation research/dvis products/_posts/2014-11-03-data-visualisation-animation-progress-documentation.md

 A modified version with higher preferential probability constant was also generated that resulted in higher maximum kcore [[12 video]](https://www.youtube.com/watch?v=RyfisGn8_IE&feature=youtu.be).

+The [Barabasi-Albert model](http://en.wikipedia.org/wiki/Barab%C3%A1si%E2%80%93Albert_model) was utilised in the program.

 ---

 ## 13. Custom rendering of kshell.